-#1 - BLADE TENSION
+1. BLADE TENSION

-Proper blade tension is achieved when a 24mm socket is used on a torque wrench to tighten the "T" handle to 35 ft-lbs torque.
-See the image above.
+Proper blade tension is achieved when a 24mm socket is used on a torque wrench to tighten the "T" handle to 25 ft-lbs (34 N-m) torque.
+Make sure the spring washers are installed like the picture below.

-#2 - CHANGING THE BLADE
+2. CHANGING THE BLADE

-Never attempt the below with the engine running.
+Never attempt to change the blade with the engine running.
 As a safety precaution, remove the spark plug cap.
 Gloves and safety glasses must be worn when changing the blade.